UAlaska-IT/http_platform/README.md

 The default is the config file generated based on the attributes of this cookbook.
 Most clients will merge this hash to add additional configs as desired, but an entirely custom host configuration is hereby supported.

-The default security settings are sufficient to earn an 'A' grade on [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/).
+The default security settings are sufficient to earn an 'A+' grade on [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/).
 If compatibility is a concern, the ciphers should be loosened.
 For high-traffic servers, less costly ciphers are advisable.